IsaacAneek/flow-maker/README.md

 > [!IMPORTANT]
 > This tool is still in pre release.
 There are a lot of bugs, issues.
 The app may occasionally break.
 The save system might not work correctly some time.
 Please report those issues.
 Thank you.

-A simple tool to generate flow charts, graphs, roadmaps etc. Now build flow charts with just clicks and for free.
-Or create your roadmap and share it with the community.
+A simple tool to make flow charts, roadmaps, graphs or any kind of diagrams with ease.
+Now build flow charts with just clicks and for free.
+You can create your roadmap and share it with the community.
 Or maybe make a to-do list.
-Or maybe plan you next move.
+Or maybe plan your next move.
 There are limitless possibilities.

 ### DOWNLOAD